LimbicNode42/GoogleAssistant_GPT/README.md

 * Better outputs (especially to Discord for things like code snippets)
 * Maintain conversations across Google Assistant sessions
 * Implement for Alexa
+* Implement for another NLU assistant that can be used on PC